tommy-ly/MVC-Monitor/README.md

 <h2>Setup and configuration</h2>

-<b>Error repositories</b>
+<b>Configuring the NHibernate/SQL repository</b>

 By default MVC monitor is configured to use an in memory repository to store errors.
 The down side is that the errors are lost if the app pool is restarted.
-The applicaiton can be configured to use an NHibernate repository to persist the errors in a database.
+The application can be configured to use an NHibernate repository to persist the errors in a database.

 To install the database and configure the NHibernate repository:
 * Create two new databases MvcMonitor and MvcMonitorTest, for live and tests.